Siege of Fort Vincennes / Siege of Fort Sackville

-Fort Vincennes was located along the Wabash River, at the modern border of Illinois and Indiana.
+In the early stages of the American Revolution, British officials built Fort Vincennes, later named Sackville, along the Wabash River, at the modern border of Illinois and Indiana.
 British Lieutenant Governor Edward Abbott began construction in 1777.
 He was succeeded by Lieutenant Governor Henry Hamilton, who arrived in late 1778 with a force of 90 British Regulars and 200 Native allies.
-Hamilton was upset by the design and state of the fort, and immediately began work on strengthening the defenses.
-The fort was roughly square, with blockhouses on the northeast and southwest corners, a barracks, magazine, and gatehouse.
-The strongest parts of the fort were the blockhouses; made of thick timbers rendering them musket-proof, and mounting a three-pounder cannon each.
-By February of 1779 Hamilton had completed the major construction, but the stockades were still in a poor condition.
-The Americans, fearing that every day delayed made Hamilton’s position stronger, decided to launch a winter attack on the fort.
+Hamilton was upset by the design and state of the fort and immediately began work on strengthening the defenses.
+The fort was roughly square, with blockhouses on the northeast and southwest corners, a barracks, a magazine, and a gatehouse.
+The strongest parts of the fort were the blockhouses, made of thick timbers rendering them musket-proof and each mounting a three-pound cannon.
+By February 1779, Hamilton had completed the major construction, but the stockades were still in poor condition.
+The Americans, fearing that every day they delayed, Hamilton’s position became stronger, decided to launch a winter attack on the fort.

-Stationed in Kaskaskia, about 180 miles west of the fort, was Lieutenant Colonel George Rogers Clark, older brother of William Clark of Lewis and Clark fame.
-Clark departed Kaskaskia on February 6, 1779 with 172 American and French militiamen.
-The 180 mile expedition proved to be extremely difficult, even by frontier standards.
+Stationed at Kaskaskia, about 180 miles west of the fort, was Lieutenant Colonel George Rogers Clark, older brother of William Clark, who explored the Louisiana Purchase with Meriwether Lewis.
+Clark departed Kaskaskia on February 6, 1779, with 172 American and French militiamen.
+The 180-mile expedition proved to be extremely difficult, even by frontier standards.
 While the winter was not cold, it was exceedingly wet, forcing the men to endure wet conditions and wade through standing water in multiple places.
-By the time Clark arrived at Vincennes on February 23, food had also run dangerously low.
+By the time Clark arrived at Vincennes on February 23, food had run dangerously low.